 After another amazing breakfast, we did our second briefing early so we could have more time to look for the whale shark.
 After searching for a half hour, we didn’t find anything so we did our second dive at a nearby reef.
 This was a drift dive that was nothing to write home about.

-Whale Shark Snorkeling
+Whale Shark Snorkeling in the Maldives

 After our second dive of the day, we decided to give it another go to search for the whale sharks.
 Success this time around!
 Other boats had found one nearby Mamagili Island.
 When we got there, the plan was to get dropped in front of the whale sharks path, and wait for it to come to us, before swimming as fast as we could.